Non-NHS Services – fees for private letters, certificates, medicals etc.

 Well Person Health Checks

 It is sensible to have a general health check every 5 years once you reach 40 years of age.
+We may contact you to invite you.
 Please book with the practice nurses for these and bring a specimen of urine (bottles can be collected from reception).
+These checks may pick up undiagnosed conditions such as diabetes, high cholesterol and hypertension and are helpful in managing the risk of developing these diseases.
+We recommend that all patients over the age of 40 have a blood pressure check at least every 5 years.

 We welcome young people who would like confidential advice about any matter.
 You might wish to use the web links for services for young people.